Crypto Capital Gains Tax explained: How to maximise your returns

 Income Tax on cryptocurrency explained

-HMRC explains that whether or not income tax is applicable depends on “a number of factors and the individual circumstances”, but there is currently no concrete rule or threshold which determines at which point you switch from being liable for CGT, to being liable for income tax.
+HMRC explains that whether or not income tax is applicable depends on “a number of factors and the individual circumstances”, but there is currently no concrete rule or threshold that determines point at which you switch from being liable for CGT to being liable for income tax.
 If you are unsure which one applies to you, it may be wise to contact an independent tax advisor to help you.

 Any gains liable for income tax are treated much like employment income under UK tax law, which can amount to up to 45% depending on your tax bracket, but only if your gains exceed the annual threshold of £12,570 for the 2024/25 tax year.

-There are also unique rules for those that receive cryptocurrency by their employer as a form of non-cash payment, those that mine cryptocurrency themselves or those that run a business that trades with cryptocurrency instead of traditional “fiat” money (such as GBP or USD).
+There are also unique rules for those who receive cryptocurrency from their employer as a form of non-cash payment, those who mine cryptocurrency themselves, or those who run a business that trades in cryptocurrency instead of traditional “fiat” money (such as GBP or USD).
 These individuals are liable to pay both income tax and National Insurance on their gains.

 How much tax do you have to pay on cryptocurrency?